 Genetics and Age

-Certain breeds are more prone to developing skin tags due to genetic factors.
+In our practice, we have typically noticed that certain breeds are more prone to developing skin tags due to genetic factors.
 Large and giant breed dogs, as well as senior dogs, are more likely to develop these benign growths.
 As dogs age, their skin becomes less elastic, making them more susceptible to skin tags.

 Skin Irritation or Friction

 Friction or repeated irritation is another common reason your dog may develop a benign skin tag.
-For example, collars rubbing against the neck or skin folds that experience frequent friction can lead to the formation of skin tags over time.
+For example, collars rubbing against the neck or skin folds that experience frequent friction can lead to chronic irritation and the formation of skin tags over time.
 This is particularly common in dogs with loose skin, such as Bulldogs or Shar Peis.

-When to Be Concerned About Skin Tags
+When Should I Be Concerned About a Dog’s Skin Tags?

 Changes in Size, Color, or Shape

 For instance, if a skin tag becomes thicker, longer, or appears darker than its usual skin tone, it could be a sign of malignancy, irritation, or other skin conditions.
-A rapid change could be associated with trauma to the tag (from scratching or licking), but in rare cases, it could indicate conditions like skin cancer or infections.
-If you notice any of these signs, contact your vet and they can do a biopsy and further testing, if needed.
+A rapid change could be associated with trauma to the tag (if your dog licks or scratches the sensitive area), but in rare cases, it could indicate a condition like an infection or even skin cancer.

 Signs of Infection or Discomfort